theavey/wwl/README.md

 ## Implementation notes

-- The word list is derived at runtime using `wordfreq.top_n_list('en')` and filtered to five-letter ASCII alphabetic words.
+- The word list is derived at runtime using NLTK's WordNet lexical database, extracting unique words from synsets and filtering to five-letter ASCII alphabetic words.
+This provides a comprehensive dictionary without invalid entries like repeated letters, with more words than the basic word corpus.
 The result is cached in-process for speed.
 - The frontend fetches `/words.json` once and filters purely client-side for instant interactions.